 When the duty steward contacts you before each service you will be asked to provide an order of service and references for the songs and hymns so that the slides can be prepared.
 If you want to discuss the items to be displayed please speak to your steward in good time - we try to be as helpful as possible, but it is difficult to make last-minute changes just before the service.

 We have several Worship Leaders, and many other people are willing to read lessons.
 The steward will give you further information, but again, please bear in mind that drama or other major elements of a service do need a lot of time to prepare.

 We rarely have children at our ordinary services, but when there are children, they will leave after the second hymn.
-Once a month on the first Sunday of the month we have Roots'n'Shoots, which is all-age worship; the organiser will be in touch well beforehand to explain what is expected in more detail.

 There is a sound system, and the sermon may be recorded.
 There is a loop system fitted.